Seasickness is a form of motion sickness that affects some boat riders, and it is NO fun at all!

 - Focus.
 Keep your eyes focused on the horizon or on a stationary object that is off in the distance.

 - Don’t read.
-Reading will have your eyes moving and stimulating signals that can trigger a sudden onset of motion sickness.
+Reading or looking at your phone for an extended period will have your eyes moving and stimulating signals that can trigger a sudden onset of motion sickness.

 - Hydrate.
 Dehydration while traveling can aggravate motion sickness.
 Drink plenty of water.

 Think you’re ready to take on kayaking at the Channel Islands?
-Join us on either one of our two incredible tours exploring sea caves on the Channel Islands: our Sea Cave Kayak Tour, and our Painted Cave Kayak Tour.
+Join us on one of our incredible tours exploring sea caves on the Channel Islands: our Sea Cave Kayak Tour.

 If you have any personal experience/tips on avoiding sea sickness, please list them in the comments section below.

 I appreciate the tip you shared about resting before getting on the water so that you don’t get seasick.
 My wife and I are going to be going on a private boat charter soon.
 I don’t want to get sick, so I will have to make sure that I get plenty of rest before we go.